czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

       - In MSVC, `close` function called with an invalid file descriptor throws an exception
       - Suppose you have a pile of code that assumes POSIX, but is run under MSVC
         - You don’t want to have to change all your code
-        - Here’s what we did in Gnulib
+        - Here’s what we did in GNUlib
           - Ordinary code:

             ```c++